OPSN/MVP-discuss/storage-server.md

 BUGS: this file is not yet in markdown syntax.
+Specific errors: @oresmus is not a link.

 ==

-This will contain my (@oresmus) current thoughts about one simple way to implement (and define) an OPSN server, or more specifically a "pool storage server" or just "OPSN storage server", which does nothing but store stuff for one user, with read permissions to be granted as a unit (all or nothing).
+This will contain my (@oresmus) current thoughts about one simple way to define and implement an OPSN server, or more specifically a "pool storage server" or just "OPSN storage server", which does nothing but store stuff for one user, with read permissions to be granted as a unit (all or nothing).

-Basic idea: basically just a filesystem, which the owner can write (incl append) and readers can only read.
+Basic idea: basically just a filesystem, which the owner can write (with an efficient append operation) and readers can only read.

 (The owner can effectively control everything about it, roughly like for a filesystem they own.)